Skills4EOSC Training Courses

 - Type: Asynchronous workshop

-3.4 Open Science Course for Undergraduates
+3.4 Teaching Open Science and Research Data Management for Undergraduates

-- Who should attend: Undergraduate university students
+- Who should attend: Educators and trainers responsible for teaching undergraduate university students

 - Level: Beginners

-- Duration: Self-pace
+- Type: Self-pace

-- Date: June 19 2025
+- Date: 12-31 May 2025

 - Link: learning resources